How to make video and audio accessible

 Captions for video

 Captions provide a text alternative to spoken dialogue.
-They also include non-dialogue audio information needed to understand the content like sound effects, music, laughter, speaker identification and location.
+They can also include non-dialogue information needed to understand the content, like speaker identification, sound effects, music and laughter.

 • are in noisy environments or want sound off in quiet places

-• find reading text easier than listening to audio
+• find reading the text helpful or easier than listening to audio

 Types of captions